 Based in Tokyo and Paris, Yohji Yamamoto is the perfect example of a sartorial innovator.
 Never conventionally trendy, Yamamoto’s clothing, shoes and perfume are for the true style aficionado.
 Textured jackets, voluminous, flowing fabrics, and a somber palette define the Yohji Yamamoto look, which is filtered through his eponymous label and its scarf-loving sibling, Y's Yohji Yamamoto.
 Given its lively, avant-garde spirit, Yohji Yamamoto’s envelope-pushing label has become a favorite among critics and non-professional admirers alike.
 In addition to his own work, Yamamoto has collaborated with the brands Adidas (Y-3), Hermès, and Mikimoto and with artists as diverse as Sir Elton John, Placebo, and Takeshi Kitano.

 Men who wear Yohji Yamamoto know there's a place in any sartorialist's wardrobe for the occasional punch of avant-garde style.
-Notch- and peak-lapel blazers, trousers ranging from trim to oversize, and a whole host of other offerings populate our selection of pieces from Yamamoto's eponymous line and the sibling Y's label—a feast for the eyes of any forward-thinking fashion hound.
+Notched-lapel blazers, form-fitting crewneck sweaters, and a handful of fanciful button-downs populate our selection of pieces from Yamamoto's Y's line—a feast for the eyes of any forward-thinking fashion hound.

 This is one for the record books, folks.
 Our massive final sale features a slew of labels, styles from classic to cutting-edge, and pretty much every type of apparel you can imagine.
 Whether you’re looking to dress to the nines or just hang out in style, we've got you covered.
 Stock up.
 After all, this <i>is</i> your last chance.